gkontonatsios/DAE-FF/README.md

 # DAE-FF
-a Neural Network-based Feature Extraction Method to Facilitate Citation Screening for Systematic Reviews
+A Neural Network-based Feature Extraction Method to Facilitate Citation Screening for Systematic Reviews.